Recreational Training

 Courses offered are through the Professional Association of Diving Instructors (PADI).
 Materials are provided to students at least two weeks before the class to allow students to review the materials and ask questions to be fully prepared to for class.

 The Advanced Open Water (AOW) course consists of five dives over two days.
-A Deep, Search and recovery, and Navigation dive are required, and a boat dive is encouraged to meet the Deep dive requirement.
-You can choose two remaining Adventure Dives which will introduce you to several other exciting diving opportunities.
+A Deep, Search and recovery, and Navigation dive are required, along with two other specialty dives.
+You can choose the two remaining Adventure Dives which will introduce you to several other exciting diving opportunities.
 With instructor approval, any of these five dives could apply toward the requirements for further specialty certifications.

 Enriched Air (often known as NITROX) is a very popular academic-only course, which enables longer bottom times and can be completed in one evening.